CleveTok3125/AniYT/README.md

 *If using python modules, these files are automatically generated in the working directory. `custom.conf` is not automatically generated, however it can be manually created in the working directory to use it.*

 # Additional options
+## SponsorBlock
 - Use SponsorBlock plugin for MPV to skip OP/EN

+## Notify new videos in playlist
+Dependencies:
+   - Go
+   - yt-dlp (binary)

+This feature will be available after optimizing history and bookmarks.

+## Android
 - For Android, use MPV with youtube-dl built-in.
 Refer to [this link](https://github.com/mpv-android/mpv-android/pull/58)\
    In addition, you can use MPV on [Termux-x11](https://github.com/termux/termux-x11).
 Refer [this setup instructions](https://github.com/termux/termux-x11?tab=readme-ov-file#Setup-instructions).
 - In `--mpv-player termux-x11` mode, `gestures.lua` script will be loaded by default if present to provide mouse/touch gestures.
 See [setup instructions](https://github.com/CleveTok3125/AniYT-mpv-gestures?tab=readme-ov-file#setup-instructions) for usage.
 This mode will select monitor 1 by default and send the mpv run command through it instead of having to use the command line in the graphical session. **Requires `mpv-x`**\